-Photoshop costs $9.99 per month as part of a Creative Cloud subscription and comes bundled with Adobe Lightroom, Adobe Lightroom Classic, Photoshop for iPad, and 20GB of cloud storage space.
-You can sign up for a free trial here, or read on to see more comparisons.
+Photoshop costs $19.99 per month as part of the Adobe Creative Cloud subscription and comes bundled with Lightroom, Lightroom Classic, Photoshop for iPad, and 1TB of cloud storage space.
+You can sign up for a free trial, or read on to see more comparisons.

 GIMP vs. Photoshop: Head-to-Head Comparison

 As you’d expect for image editors, the most important thing to compare is how well they can actually edit your image!
 But with so many different reasons for editing an image, we’ll have to zoom in a bit to do a proper comparison.

 One of the most common image editing tasks is editing just a small section of an image.
 In order to do that, you often have to use selection tools to define the area you want to edit.
 This makes them one of the most important tools to get right!

 When it comes to manual selection tools like rectangles and ovals, GIMP and Photoshop perform about the same.
 They both come with a good range of options, and they’re both responsive while you’re working with them.

 The real differences show when you start looking at the automatic selection tools.
 Selecting a product box on a white background is easy to do by hand, but selecting individual strands of hair on your model by hand will drive you crazy almost instantly!
 Automatic tools to the rescue.

 The Fuzzy Select tool in GIMP took about 20 seconds to decide what I had clicked on and isolate it for me – so long that I actually thought I’d crashed the program.
 The same process in Photoshop with the Magic Wand tool was finished as soon as my finger finished clicking.